Railway Recruitment Board (RRB)

 Railway Recruitment Board (RRB), Madras (now Chennai) functions under the Ministry of Railways, Government of India.
 It is primarily responsible for recruiting the working and supervisory staff (Group ‘C’) required for Chennai, Salem and Tiruchirappalli Divisions and Head Quarters office of Southern Railway (SR) and Integral Coach Factory (ICF), Chennai.

 In most of the categories of jobs, there is no interview after the written examination.
-In some categories, there will be a second stage written examination.
+In some categories, the written examination will be conducted at the second stage of the selection procedure.
 In categories related to operational safety, there will be a psychological test.

 The results of selection will be made available

 - Through the Internet website And/or

 The selection process is based on merit and is subject to the rules and regulations issued by the Ministry of Railways (Railway Board), Government of India which includes reservation of jobs for certain castes/communities such as Scheduled Castes (SC), Scheduled Tribes (ST), Other Backward Classes (OBC), etc.